 A hat/tip is due to the blog Meniere’s and Me for bringing this finding to my attention.
 The Wife has called me her human barometer since I was first diagnosed with Meniere’s.
 I try to laugh with her when she says it.

-Threatening to nationalize the NFL (socialized football) over a completely made up issue, players taking a knee in solidarity with Colin Kaepernick; who was excluded from playing football this year in retaliation for exercising his first amendment speech rights during the games last year, a subject I talked at length about in Disrespecting the Flag.
+Threatening to nationalize the NFL (socialized football?) over a completely made up issue, players taking a knee in solidarity with Colin Kaepernick, the player who was excluded from the NFL this year in retaliation for exercising his first amendment speech rights during the games last year, a subject I talked at length about here:

-He’s also gone into a full-court press promoting his latest version of Reaganomics, another piece I’ve been writing on but isn’t finished yet.
-At the same time as drumming up hatred for the press, for football players who have political opinions, and promoting giving himself a tax cut while claiming he isn’t doing that, the OHM is also stripping the Patient Protection and Affordable Care Act (ACA) of every dollar he can take away from it administratively, since the House of Representatives and the Senate will not cut their own throats at his insistence and pass legislation ending the ACA, more commonly known as Obamacare.
-They’ve gotten the feedback from their constituents.
-People are scared of losing their medical coverage, and with good reason.
-A reason that the OHM will make perfectly clear over the next few months, which is yet another article that I’m working on at the moment now that the other shoe on the subject of health care appears to have dropped.
-Too much bullshit in the air, not enough time to write the words to describe it before it lands on all our heads.
+He’s also gone into a full-court press promoting his latest version of Reaganomics.
+At the same time as drumming up hatred for the press, for football players who have political opinions, and promoting giving himself a tax cut while claiming he isn’t doing that, stripping the Affordable Care Act of every dollar he can take away from it administratively since the House of Representatives and the Senate will not cut their own throats at his insistence and pass legislation ending the ACA.
+The legislators have gotten the feedback from their constituents.
+People are scared of losing their medical coverage.
+There is too much bullshit in the air right now and not enough time to write the words to describe it before the stinking mess lands on all our heads.

-All of this is going on while people are dying in Puerto Rico for lack of supplies that the OHM and his Republicans allies in congress could fix if only they cared about the welfare of the citizens of the United States,
+All of this is going on while people are dying in Puerto Rico for lack of supplies that the President Trump and his Republican allies in congress could fix if only they cared about the welfare of the citizens of the United States:

 Puerto Rico is not a state, true, but Puerto Ricans are American citizens all the same.
 I know that the average white guy can’t tell the difference between Mexicans and Indians (natives of India, not the Americas.
 Stay with me here) even when they speak, but it is a demonstrable fact that Puerto Ricans are exactly the same kind of Americans as any redneck you could pull out of his truck in any Southern state.
 My apologies for lowering the social status of assorted brown-skinned people with that off-hand comparison.